 Young Persons Probation, a specialised division of the Probation Service, works with children aged 12-18 years who come before the courts or who are in children detention schools.
 The Probation Service is involved in supervising several of the community sanctions available under the Children Act 2001.

 Most of the work that the Probation Service does in prisons is with prisoners who will be under the Service’s supervision when they are released.
 The Probation Service works with a prison-based team, including the prison governor and other services, to help the prisoner manage their sentence and settle back into the community.

 The Probation Service prepares assessment reports on prisoners for the Parole Board.
 It also produces assessment reports, requested by the courts, on people who are remanded in custody while awaiting trial.

 The Probation Service provides assessment reports on prisoners from abroad who are being considered for transfer to their country of origin, as required in applications under the Transfer of Sentenced Persons Acts 1995 and 1997.

 The Probation Service also works in partnership with a range of other bodies to reduce offending, develop local responses to crime and issues affecting it, and to improve public safety and social inclusion.
 This involves work in such areas as drugs, homelessness and domestic violence.

-Probation Service staff in the community and in prisons refer offenders to community projects around the country, to enhance their re-integration and resettlement.
+Probation Service staff in the community and in prisons refer offenders to community projects around the State, to help them to reintegrate and resettle.

 Where to apply

-You can find contact details for local Probation Services on the Service's website.
+You can find contact details for local Probation Services on probation.ie.